TannerGilbert/Machine-Learning-Explained/Algorithms/kmeans/README.md

 ## Advantages

-KMeans is an easy-to-implement algorithm that is also quite fast with an average complexity of $O(k*n*T)$, where n is the number of samples, and T is the number of iteration.
+KMeans is an easy-to-implement algorithm that is also quite fast with an average complexity of $\mathcal{O} \left(k \times n \times T\right)$, where n is the number of samples, and T is the number of iteration.

 ## Drawbacks